alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I've since been part of some noteworthy papers like [QT-Opt](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html) and
 [GraspGAN](https://ai.googleblog.com/2017/10/closing-simulation-to-reality-gap-for.html),
 and that's helped me believe in myself.
-When I got my first email asking for help reproducing a paper, I was pretty excited - they wouldn't be asking unless they were paying attention!
+When I got my first email asking for help reproducing a paper, I was pretty excited.
+They wouldn't be asking unless they were paying attention!
-Seeing that concrete thread of influence between my work and changes in the research landscape makes it easier to keep going.
+Seeing concrete threads of influence between my work and changes in the research landscape makes it easier to keep going.

 I'm guessing my interest is higher than it would have been if I went to grad school.
-The papers I was on that made a big splash were from large projects with 10+ authors.
+The papers I was on that made big splashes were from large projects with 10+ authors.
 Those don't tend to come out of academic ML labs.
 In a PhD setting, I likely would have worked on more papers that each had smaller impact, and although that might add up to a large total impact, it would have been less fulfilling because I wouldn't notice it as easily.